 There are too many ads: what can we do?

 At Clario, we are working on a next-generation cybersecurity tool to help offer you an enhanced online experience.
-It aims to block the most intrusive and annoying ads, protect your privacy, and even more.
-Stay tuned for future updates and sign up for our product preview.
+It aims to combine the iOS, macOS, and Android antivirus app along with cross-platform ad blocking, secure VPN, and privacy protection features.
+Stay tuned for future updates.